j-rods/bank-tech-test/README.md

 As a customer,
 I want my account to have an initial balance of 0, so that I can make a first deposit

+As a customer,
+I want my account to display the transaction date, so that I can track my transactions

 ```